-If you have customers who are child support customers, the proposed changes include:
+For your clients who are child support customers, the proposed changes include:

 - Improved self-management services in myIR - Streamlined processing and some processes automated - Modernised information sharing with other government agencies. - Payment of child support from salary and wages will become compulsory - International Child Support will be better integrated into IR's core systems - There will also be new functionality for contracted lawyers who conduct administrative reviews.